Brené Brown, Ph'D, Shame and Vulnerability researcher discusses vulnerability.

 Trauma and the nervous system: a polyvagal perspective from The Trauma Foundation and the Polyvagal Institute.
 This short video is a great explanation of how the Autonomic Nervous System works and the impact of trauma on the ANS.
 As well as an important tip about healing the ANS after trauma.
 Enjoy!

-This video showcases comic Seth Porys, Stephen Porge's son, explaining Stephen Porge's Polvagal Theory in a very easy to understand non-academic manner. its' 30 minutes ad well worth the view if you have experienced trauma or know someone that has experienced trauma.
+This video showcases comic Seth Porys, Stephen Porge's son, explaining Stephen Porge's Polvagal Theory in a very easy to understand non-academic manner.
+The video is 30 minutes long and well worth the time, if you have experienced trauma or know someone that has experienced trauma.

 Kathy L. Kain, describes how therapists can work somatically and psychotherapeutically with patients suffering the effects of developmental trauma and complex trauma.
 Kathy has recently co-authored a groundbreaking book on this topic titled, Nurturing Resilience.